wzh99/IRL/README.md

 ### Partial Redundancy Elimination

-Place each (binary) computation at its optimal position.
-GVN-PRE algorithm is adopted, which utilizes GVN as a subroutine to better handle expressions that may not be lexically equivalent.
+Place each computation at its optimal position that avoids redundant computation on any path.
+[GVN-PRE](https://www.cs.purdue.edu/homes/hosking/papers/cc04.pdf) algorithm is adopted, which utilizes GVN as a subroutine to better handle expressions that may not be lexically equivalent.
 Algebraic simplification is also applied during optimization.
 Implementation at [`opt::pre::PreOpt`](src/opt/pre.rs).

+### Strength Reduction

+Reformulate certain costly computations with less costly ones.
+[OSR](https://www.cs.rice.edu/~keith/EMBED/OSR.pdf) algorithm is adopted.
+Implementation at [`opt::osr::OsrOpt`](src/opt/osr.rs).

 ### Dead Code Elimination